 If you are eligible for the Low Income Seniors Annual Pass and you purchase it anytime before December, it will be less expensive than purchasing monthly passes for the remainder of the year.
 Senior Annual Passes are not available for sale in January and February.

 Please contact ETS Lost and Found at 780-496-1622.
-If your pass is not found and returned to ETS, a new pass can be purchased from the Edmonton Service Center effective February 27, 2017.
+If your pass is not found and returned to ETS, a new pass can be purchased from the Edmonton Service Centre.
 You will be required to pay the full, original price of the pass.
 Passes are not prorated.